maptiler/tileserver-php/README.md

 This server distributes maps to desktop, web, and mobile applications from a standard Apache+PHP web hosting.

-It is a free and open-source project implementing OGC WMTS server for pre-rendered map tiles made with MapTiler Cluster, MapTiler, GDAL2Tiles, or available as MBTiles files.
+It is a free and open-source project implementing OGC WMTS standard for pre-rendered map tiles made with MapTiler Cluster, MapTiler, GDAL2Tiles, or available as MBTiles files.